Bankrupt crypto lender Voyager Digital predicts 35% customer payout

 By Dietrich Knauth

-U.S. Bankruptcy Judge Michael Wiles approved Voyager's proposed liquidation plan at a court hearing in Manhattan on Wednesday, allowing the company to return about $1.33 billion in crypto assets to customers and end its efforts to reorganize under Chapter 11.
+U.S. Bankruptcy Judge Michael Wiles approved Voyager's liquidation plan at a court hearing in Manhattan, allowing the company to return about $1.33 billion in crypto assets to customers and end its efforts to reorganize under Chapter 11.

+Customers may be able to make withdrawals by June 1, Voyager's official creditors committee said.
+Any distribution beyond the initial 35% would depend on the result of future litigation.

 Voyager filed for bankruptcy protection in July, citing volatility in cryptocurrency markets and a default on a large loan made to crypto hedge fund Three Arrows Capital (3AC).

-Voyager suffered through two failed sale attempts during its bankruptcy.
+Two sale attempts failed during Voyager's bankruptcy.
 It initially sought to sell its assets for $1.42 billion to FTX, a deal that failed when FTX imploded in November.
 Binance.US stepped in with a $1.3 billion offer, but called off the deal on April 25, citing a "hostile and uncertain regulatory climate."

-Voyager customers' recovery hopes are highly dependent on the outcome of litigation with FTX, which is seeking to claw back $445.8 million in loan repayments made to Voyager before FTX collapsed into bankruptcy.
+Voyager customers' recovery hopes depend largely on the outcome of litigation with FTX, which is seeking to claw back $445.8 million in loan repayments made to Voyager before FTX collapsed into bankruptcy.

-If Voyager fully prevails in the FTX litigation, customers' expected recovery would be 63.74%, according to Voyager's court filings.
+If Voyager fully prevails in the FTX litigation, customers' expected recovery would rise to 63.74%, according to Voyager's court filings.

 Voyager was one of several crypto lenders to file for bankruptcy in 2022 after a boom in the COVID-19 pandemic.
 Others were Celsius Network, BlockFi, and Genesis Global Capital.